What To Look For In A Pack And Play For Your Baby

 • Continue to follow safe sleep guidelines.
 Put your baby to sleep on their back.

 • Never use blankets or pillows with a baby.
-Instead, keep them warm with our Sleep Sack For Babies.
+Instead, keep them warm with a sleep sack or swaddle blanket.

 • Always check the size carefully to avoid dangerous gaps if you decide to upgrade the mattress.